Soil Insect Pests of Vegetables

 Description & Biology

-The following are the most significant soil insects attacking home garden plants:
+The most significant soil insects attacking home garden plants in Maine are:

-Wireworms are the immature stage (larva) of the click beetle.
-Wireworms are cylindrical, about 1-1/2 inches long, brownish to yellow and are rather hard-bodied.
+- Wireworms – these are the immature stage (larva) of the click beetle.
+Wireworms are cylindrical, about 1½ inches long, brownish to yellow and are rather hard-bodied.
 These insects eat seeds, cut into small shoots and often bore into stems, roots, and tubers.
-They attack many vegetables including potatoes, onion, corn, carrots, peas, beans, and melons.
+They attack many vegetables including potatoes, onions, corn, carrots, peas, beans, and melons.

-Cutworms are the larval, or immature, stage of certain moths.
+- Cutworms are the larval, or immature, stage of certain moths.
 They can often destroy a stand of plants in a garden.
-Cutworms are night feeders and are seldom seen during the day.
+Cutworms are night-feeders and are seldom seen during the day.
 These insects cut off small plants at or near the ground level and feed on the tender stem.
-Some types climb up the stem and feed on foliage.
+Some types climb up the stem and feed on the foliage.
 Many plants are attacked by cutworms, but they are especially damaging to corn, beans, tomatoes and peppers.

-Cabbage maggots are also the larvae of small flies.
+- Cabbage maggots (Delia radicum) are the larvae of small flies in a family of root-maggot flies called Anthomyiidae.
 They feed on fine roots, eventually tunneling into the taproot.
 They attack cabbage, broccoli, turnips and similar crops.
-Other maggots which attack vegetable crops are the carrot rust fly and the onion maggot.
+Other maggots which attack vegetable crops include the carrot rust fly and the onion maggot.

-Seed corn maggots are the larvae of small flies.
-They develop in the soil and feed on seed and seedlings of corn, beans, peas, potatoes, cabbage, melons and other crops.
-Cool wet springs and soil with a high concentration of organic matter favor the development of this pest.
-(No pictures available at this time).
+- Seedcorn maggots (Delia platura) are the larvae of another species of fly in the Anthomyiidae family.
+They develop in the soil and feed on seed and seedlings of corn, beans, peas, potatoes, cabbages, melons and other crops.
+Cool wet springs and soils with a high concentration of organic matter favor the development of this pest.
+(No pictures available of this pest as yet.)

 When Using Pesticides